Design for EMQX Clustering

 Network Partition Tolerance

 When a network partition occurs, the cluster may split into multiple isolated subclusters, each believing it is the only active cluster.
-This is known as the "split-brain" problem.
+This is also known as the "split-brain" problem.
 A production cluster should be able to recover from a network partition automatically.

 EMQX's 'autoheal' feature can automatically heal the cluster after a network partition.
 When the feature is enabled, after the network partition has occurred and then recovered, the nodes in the cluster will follow the steps below to heal the cluster.